-There are three primary roles fulfilled by the upper bones of the neck.
+To understand migraines better, know that there are three primary roles fulfilled by the upper bones of the neck.

 So what happens when a misalignment occurs here?
 Pressure may be placed on the brainstem or spinal cord.
-The head may become off-balance.
+The head may become off-balanced.
 The righting reflex kicks in to level things out, thus causing shifts in bone, muscle, and soft tissue throughout the spine.
 Blood flow to the brain may be restricted.

 Because the top bones of the neck are designed to provide extra mobility for the head, they are also subject to misalignment.
 A head or neck injury, even a seemingly minor one, can be the underlying cause.
-Car accidents, sports injuries, and everyday falls are often the culprit.
+Car accidents, sports injuries, and every day falls are often the culprit.
 Before long, migraines begin to set in.

 Upper cervical chiropractic care focuses on identifying and correcting these specific alignments in the upper cervical spine.
 Gentle adjustments give the body time to heal the affected nerves and soft tissue.
 As a result, many find that migraines occur less frequently and become less severe.
 They may even go away altogether.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.